 You don’t have to make a start on all the techniques we’ve listed to see quality leads come in.

 Choose one or two that appeal to you the most, pair it with your CRM, and see how long it takes you to see results.
-You can then expand from there.

-Make sure you have a CRM in place to help you manage all your newly generated leads and keep track of the contacts you make and actions you take.
+Make sure you have a CRM in place to help you manage all your newly generated leads and keep track of the contacts you make and the actions you take.

 Pipedrive is a CRM marketing platform built for minimum input and maximum output.
 With the right management tool and integrations in place, your sales team can dramatically improve their lead management and spend their time on valuable conversations instead of admin and data entry.